Recreating the Country

 Most of us do what we can and try to reduce our ecological footprint by making lifestyle choices that are softer on our planet.
 But it's not easy, as each of our daily choices like our morning coffee, the clothes we buy, the food we eat and the houses we build make demands on the natural environment.

 And it seems that our thirst for new technology is widening the divide between how we live and our connection with the natural world that underpins and resources our lifestyles.
-But there's a way back to nature and all that she provides; |
+But there's a way back to nature and all the benefits that she provides; |

 RtC will also challenge you to explore a new way of designing landscapes that mimics nature and brings biodiversity back to our gardens and back paddocks.
 These rural and urban copies of natural environments are called Sustainable Biorich Landscapes>.